-Visit the Huntington Militia Arsenal where you can experience what life was like for the Common soldier and his family during the Revolutionary War.
-Also nearby in Huntington is the 1750 David Conklin Farmhouse, which survived the advance of the British who overtook the town during the American Revolution.
+Located in Huntington, the home survived the advance of the British who overtook the town during the American Revolution.
 See where Sybil Conklin lived with her children while her husband, David, was held prisoner by the British.
-Then explore history at the Huntington Historical Society’s Soldiers and Sailors Memorial Building on Main Street.
+Uncover the history within the Conklin Home that the family occupied for over 150 years.

-Visit Sagtikos Manor in West Bay Shore.
 British soldiers and top-ranking officers stayed at the manor.
 But when the war was won, President George Washington toured the area to thank the loyal Patriots, and according to his personal journal, also spent the night at Sagtikos Manor.
-Have lunch in Babylon Village before an afternoon trip to Long Island’s famous ocean beaches.

 Take the Long Island Rail Road to the Bay Shore Station on the Montauk Branch.

 A Luxury Waterfront Inn located steps from the beautiful town of Bay Shore.
 The area features a great selection of high end, local seafood, and gastropub restaurants.